A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 Let $\bphi_U(T) = (T_0, \dots, T_{r_U(T)})$, and suppose $b = T(x_s)$ for some $1 \leq s \leq n$, where $x_1 \prec_U \cdots \prec_U x_n$ are the cells of $\lambda$ ordered with respect to $U$, then the maximal height is given by $\beta_U(b, T) = h'(b, T_{\mu_U(s, T)})$.

 Summation over $T$ yields the statistic

 Using the notation from \reft{main} we can immediately derive the relation

+To see this note that $\beta_U(b)-\alpha_\lambda$ counts the number of exchanges of the entry $b$ with a smaller entry.
+Each exchange is therefore counted exactly once.

-Let $U,V\in\SYT(\lambda)$ be the standard Young tableaux defining the row-wise and the column-wise Novelli--Pak--Stoyanovskii algorithms, then \refc{conj} would follow from $\beta_U(b)=\beta_V(b)$ for all entries $1 \leq b \leq n$.
-This approach naturally raises the question to which cells a given entry actually drops.
+Let $U,V\in\SYT(\lambda)$ be the standard Young tableaux defining the row-wise and the column-wise Novelli--Pak--Stoyanovskii algorithms. \refc{conj} would follow from $\beta_U(b)=\beta_V(b)$ for all entries $1 \leq b \leq n$.
+This approach raises a natural further question, namely, which cells will a given entry actually drop to?
 The rest of this section is devoted to answering this question.